BFarkascode/STM32_SCREEN_SPI_DCMI_OV7670/README.md

 3)	We have a significantly more advanced DMA on the F429 with a lot more channels/streams than on the L0xx.
 I won’t go into this; it is not complicated to make heads or tails of it using the refman of the F429.
 The STM32_DMADriver project can be of help.
 4)	GPIO MODER register resets to 0x0, not 0xFF.

-### I2C on the F429
-Unlike in the L053 where we could rely on a lot of automation within the peripheral (such as using AUTOEND to generate a stop bit, or using different registers for Tx/Rx, or publish the slave address in CR2, or flip a bit in the CR1 register to flush our Tx, or have ACK automatically), we will need to do almost everything manually.
-We need to write functions that generate start/stop bits, one to send the slave address and one to send data.

-The start/stop generating functions are rather straight forwards, we merely need to set a bit in the CR1 register and wait for a flag to go HIGH indicating success.
-Mind, within the start condition, it is also necessary to enable the master’s acknowledge towards the slave.

-Addressing is done by writing to the DR register – the only data transfer register – after a start condition and waiting for the ADDR bit to go HIGH.
-The ADDR bit will ONLY go HIGH in case there is match in the address, so it can only be used for timing if we are sure about the address.
-Also, there is a redundancy with the AF/acknowledge bit (I am not sure, why this makes sense, but it can hard lock the code pretty easily).
-For scanning the bus for addresses, the ADDR bit MUST NOT be checked for timing, we need to solely use the AF bit (see code).

-We pick Tx or Rx by setting the LSB in the address.
-This also means that we need to shift left (“<<1”) any address before we put it into the DR register.
-LSB 0 is Tx, LSB 1 is Rx.
-We will only have Tx here.
-Timing is done by defining the driving frequency of the peripheral (APB1 peripheral clock for I2C1) within the CR2 register (must be the same value put as the APB1 frequency in MHz), set the division rate in the CCR register and set the rising time in the TRISE register.
-The calculations to get the CCR and TRISE are within the refman.

-Of note, we clean the flags within the peripheral by reading the SR registers.
-Doing so does clean ALL flags, so tread lightly and not accidentally remove flags that should not be cleaned.

 ### Where to TouchGFX?
 Investigating the base project, we can see that TouchGFX interfaces with the screen through the ILI driver.
 More precisely, it calls “ILI9341_SetWindow(x, y, x+w-1, y+h-1)” to set the window we will be writing to on the screen and then the “ILI9341_DrawBitmap(w, h, pixels);” to actually “fill” that window with a bitmap (i.e., with an image).
 Unfortunately, the width, the height and the pixel pointer (as well as the frame buffer!) for that call are all set up within TouchGFX, so we will have to do it manually to remove TouchGFX.
 Checking the “ILI9341.c”, setting the window is just a set of commands (what they are, see below), nothing complicated.
 For drawing the bitmap, we are using the memory stepping within the DMA of the SPI.
 As such, if we manage to generate a frame buffer ourselves, add a pointer to it and define the proper height/width, everything should be fine.